VK001/EMICal/README.md

 # LoanCal
-LoanCal is a simple Progressive Web App made entirely from front-end Javascript and used to get details about monthly,yearly and total payments which should be paid at specified interest for given years
+LoanCal is a simple Progressive Web App made entirely from front-end Javascript and is used to get details of total payments to be done at specified interest for specific years for a Loan